Get started using PromptLayer in minutes.

 PromptLayer allows you to use release labels as a way to manage prod/staging environments.

 Back in the PromptLayer dashboard, hover over a version and click “Add Release Label”.
+Name the release label “prod”.
 Now you can add prompt_release_label to the run call.

 Alternatively, use prompt_version to specify a version number directly.